Green Party Fails to Elect Non Binary Leader

-The Green Party has failed to elect the UK’s first trans and non-binary political leader in the Green Party Leadership election.
+The Green Party failed to elect the UK’s first trans and non-binary political leader in its leadership election today.
 Tamsin Omond (they/them) – who attended the £29,961-a-year Westminster School and co-founded Extinction Rebellion – ran to be co-leader of the Green Party alongside Amelia Womack, the current deputy leader.
 They lost their bid to Carla Denyer and Adrian Ramsay.
-The Green Party’s failure to elect a trans candidate for leader is especially poignant considering Sian Berry resigned as leader of party leader due to its “failure” on trans rights…
+The Green Party’s failure to elect a trans candidate for leader is especially poignant considering Sian Berry resigned over their “failure” on trans rights…

 Omond explained that they want a party that is: